MicrosoftDocs/learn/learn-pr/azure/deploy-java-spring-boot-app-service-mysql/includes/3-exercise-build.md

-In this unit, you'll create a basic Spring Boot app by using the Azure CLI and an IDE of your choice to edit the code.
+In this unit, you'll create a basic Spring Boot application by using the Azure CLI and an IDE of your choice to edit the code.
 You'll use a terminal of your choice to run the code.

 # Prepare the working environment